olulesi/sei-project-1/README.md

 ## Brief

 * The game should stop if a Tetrimino fills the highest row of the game board.
-* The player should be able to rotate each Tetrimino about its own axis.
+* The player should be able to rotate each Tetrimino about its axis.
 * If a line is completed it should be removed and the pieces above it should take their place.